larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 aren't necessarily aware that they can.
 Maybe a topic for a future podcast.
 So we have sensation, then we have perception.
 Perceptions & The Spotlight of Attention
 17:32
-Perception is our ability to take what we're sensing and focus on it and make sense of it, 17:39 to explore it, to remember it.
-So really perceptions are just whichever sensations we happen to be paying attention to at any moment.
+==Perception is our ability to take what we're sensing and focus on it and make sense of it, 17:39 to explore it, to remember it.
+So really perceptions are just whichever sensations we happen to be paying attention to at any moment.==
 17:46
 And you can do this right now.
 You can experience perception and the difference between perception and sensation 17:51